wagtail/rfcs/text/097-alt-text-capabilities.md

 These new features would be important to screen-reader users using the Wagtail admin, and it would be a step in mentally preparing editors to be thorough with alt text at the point of image usage.
 However, with backward compatibility in mind, this new field will be optional and default to a blank string for existing images.

-There will be a warning message that shows at the image upload/edit form that indicates that although the the field is optional, Wagtail recommends editors fill it.
+There will be a warning message that shows at the image upload/edit form that indicates that although the the field is optional, Wagtail recommends editors fill it out.

 ### 3. Documentation efforts
 We will include a note in the upgrade considerations on how developers can migrate.
 In practice, some developers have added their own alt text field to their custom image model.
 These migration instructions will help this group of developers migrate from their own alt text field to the new image description field.